 Lucan was very familiar with the Stoic ideals professed by Seneca.
 Since an early age, he had embraced the pursuit of truth, self-discipline and steadiness.

-He was committed to facing life’s difficulties with serenity, as advised by Seneca in the 78th Letter to Lucilius, which calls for regarding adversity as an aid for our personal growth.
+He was committed to facing life’s difficulties with serenity, as advised by Seneca in the 18th Letter to Lucilius.
+It teaches us how to counter adversity with calmness, serenity and moral strength.
+In today’s terms, I would call it “personal growth.”

 The mistake made by Marcus Annaeus Lucanus

-Lucan applied himself to studying, but had interpreted too widely Seneca’s exhortation to pursuing self-development.
-The purpose of Seneca’s advice was to encourage the development of virtue, especially moderation.
+Lucan applied himself to studying, but had too widely interpreted Seneca’s exhortation to pursue self-development.
+The purpose of Seneca’s recommendation was to encourage the development of virtue, especially moderation.

 Instead, Lucan interpreted that Seneca was praising study or self-development for career purposes.
-Seneca’s dialogue “On the Shortness of Life” commends readers to use time wisely.
-I think that Lucan took this advice literally and worked day and night to develop his literary talents.
+Seneca’s essay “On the Shortness of Life” and other Ancient Stoics commend us to use time wisely, although not in the context of career development.
+This didn’t prevent Lucan from working to develop his talents.

 Lucan focused his efforts on writing the poem “Pharsalia,” a recreation of the civil war that had brought Julius Caesar to power.
 “Pharsalia” has merit as a poetic work, but during the rise of the Roman Empire, it was rather foolish to write a poem praising the old Roman Republic.